 2. Find a solution that will benefit you and make it difficult for the competition to win.

-3. Make recommendations to the government with the interests of the projects in mind first.
-In other words, you have to show how the solution you came up with is in the best interests of the government and follows their rules (it cannot be obvious that they are giving you preferential treatment and are limiting competition, or someone will protest).
+3. Make recommendations to the Government with the interests of the projects in mind first.
+In other words, you have to show how the solution you came up with is in the best interests of the Government and follows their rules (it cannot be obvious that they are giving you preferential treatment and are limiting competition, or someone will protest).

 You can shape numerous things about an opportunity, for example, you can shape the Scope of Work.
 Help the customer define what tasks and objectives need to be accomplished to solve the customer’s problem—and what metrics apply—to make them fit for your solution.
 You can also keep the scope under one procurement versus splitting it up across multiple procurements (and potentially different contractors) through “modular contracting.”